imohitpatel/imohitpatel/README.md

 </p>

 <p align="center">
-💙 If you like my projects, Give them ⭐ and Share it with friends!
+If 💙 , Good to express as ⭐ and Share it with fellow Developer!
 <h1 align='center'>⚡️<i>Just Rock!</i>⚡️</h1>
 <p align="center">*meanwhile</p>